traderres/webClass/learnAngular/lessons_Angular16/ag-grid.how-to-reduce-bundle-size.md

 Solution: Load only the ag-grid modules you need

-Part 1:  Do a webpack analysis BEFORE making your changes
+Part 1:  Do a webpack analysis *BEFORE* making your changes
 ---------------------------------------------------------
-Run the steps in howToRunWebPackAnalyzer.txt
+Run the steps in howToRunWebPackAnalyzer.md
   -- Save your analysis view
   -- Note the bundle size of 3.3 MB
 ```